 I Want a Rollercoaster Ride

-Palace has finished in mid-table in five of their last six seasons in the Premier League, but none of those campaigns were comfortable.
-They have tended to start slowly, sack their manager, and then recover under a new coach – before repeating the trick the following year.
+For much of its current Premier League stay Palace has tended to start seasons slowly, sack their manager, and then recover under a new coach – before repeating the trick the following year.
 Palace usually favours counter-attacking soccer, which can be thrilling to watch when everything falls into place.